Start9Labs/documentation/site/source/guides/device-guides/linux/ca-linux.rst

                 sudo systemctl restart systemd-resolved

         #.
-From the folder you have downloaded your Start9 server's Root CA, run the following commands (if you have changed the certificate's filename, be sure to change it here)
+From the folder you have downloaded your Start9 server's Root CA, run the following commands.
+Take care to replace `adjective-noun`` with your server's unique adjective-noun combination in the command below.
+If you have changed the certificate's filename, be sure to change it here.

             .. code-block:: bash

                 sudo yum install ca-certificates
-                sudo cp "<custom-address>.crt" /etc/pki/ca-trust/source/anchors/
+                sudo cp "adjective-noun.local.crt" /etc/pki/ca-trust/source/anchors/
                 sudo update-ca-trust